BabylonJS/Documentation/content/communityExtensions/Babylon.js+ExternalLibraries/BabylonJS_and_Vue/BabylonJS_and_Vue_2.md

 We will create an FPS counter which will be displayed by Vue, but the data will be provided by the BabylonJS scene.

-1. The first approach will use callbacks to send data from the BabylonJS scene to the Vue component and this component will `emit` the data to it's parent component, where the FPS finally gets displayed.
-The BabylonJS scene is not exposing any of it's objects to the Vue component.
+1. The first approach will use callbacks to send data from the BabylonJS scene to the Vue component and this component will `emit` the data to its parent component, where the FPS finally gets displayed.
+The BabylonJS scene is not exposing any of its objects to the Vue component.
 1. The second approach will expose the BabylonJS `Engine` and `Scene` object to the Vue component and we will get the required data in the Vue component from the exposed `Engine` object.

 After finishing this part we will learn how to pass data from the Vue component to the BabylonJS scene and we will make some cubes move.